ejingfx/SVEN-Web-regenevilvestre/README.md

 # FRONTEND
 ## Pre-requisite
-- npm or yarn installed on your machine
+- node, npm or yarn, installed on your machine

 ## Get Started
 1. In the frontend folder